US jobless claims rise to 770,000 with layoffs still high

 The continuing layoffs are occurring even as the overall job market has shown solid improvement.
 Last month, U.S. employers added a robust 379,000 jobs, the most since October and a sign that the economy is strengthening as consumers spend more and states and cities ease business restrictions.

+No single factor fully explains the still-high level of weekly applications for state unemployment aid.
+The figures have been clouded by backlogs in processing and by evidence of fraud at the state level.
+In addition, the expansion of supplemental federal unemployment benefits has likely encouraged more jobless Americans to apply for aid.

+In addition, last month’s severe winter weather elevated jobless claims in Texas.
+And California has reported an uptick in applications because of layoffs at bars, restaurants, retailers and other services businesses — all of which have been hard hit by the pandemic.

-With vaccinations accelerating, hopes are rising that Americans will increasingly travel, shop, eat out and spend freely after a year of virus-induced restraint.
+Yet with vaccinations accelerating, hopes are rising that Americans will increasingly travel, shop, eat out and spend freely after a year of virus-induced restraint.

 President Joe Biden’s $1.9 trillion relief package is also expected to help accelerate growth, especially with most adults this week receiving $1,400 stimulus checks that should fuel more spending.
 An extension of $300 weekly unemployment benefits into early September will provide support, too, along with money for vaccines and treatments, school re-openings, state and local governments and ailing industries ranging from airlines to concert halls.